bgplab/bgplab/docs/ibgp/1-edge.md

 The content of the BGP tables on R1 and R2 shouldn't surprise you; R1 and R2 are exchanging internal routes (using OSPF) but not external routes.
 We could "solve" the challenge by redistributing external routes into OSPF (hint: [don't do that](https://blog.ipspace.net/2020/10/redistributing-bgp-into-ospf.html)), but then we'd lose the BGP information like the AS path the routers need to compare the routes.

-The only sane way forward is to establish a BGP session between R1 and R2, and because that session is set up between two routers in the same autonomous system, we call it an *internal *BGP (IBGP) session.
+The only sensible way forward is establishing a BGP session between R1 and R2.
+Because that session is set up between two routers in the same autonomous system, we call it an *internal* BGP (IBGP) session.

 ## Establish IBGP Session